jtorsvik/project-anthill/README.md

 # Project Anthill :ant:

+> **Disclaimer:**
+> The structure and examples provided in this repository are for demonstration and educational purposes.
+In a production environment, it is recommended to separate infrastructure code into multiple repositories based on team responsibilities and access requirements.
+Sensitive resources such as networking and security should be managed by dedicated platform teams, while analytics and application teams should have access only to the resources necessary for their workflows.
+Always follow your organization's security, compliance, and access control policies when implementing infrastructure as code.

 ## Introduction

 This is a self-developed project by me (@jtorsvik :monkey_face:) for building a Analytics Platform in AWS with the IaC-tool Terraform :heavy_multiplication_x:.